yihanhu97/SoundMapping-ODAS/Matrix/updates/updates_v2.0.md

 ### recording v2
 1. Skipped `matrix-odas` program as it is not needed.
 2. Added code that renames raw recordings once they are available.
-3. Takes array index as an input and automatically changes files names based on each device.
+3. Takes array index as an input and changes files names based on each device.

 ### crontab
 1. Recording program will not start at boot.